CSV Editor

 Section titled “Working with CSV Files”You can open CSV files directly from the toolbar or from the File menu.
 When you create a new file, DevKnife starts with a small blank sheet so you can begin editing immediately.

-The editor is designed for practical CSV work:
+The editor is designed for practical CSV work that feels closer to a lightweight spreadsheet than a plain text editor:

 - edit cell values in place